Msfjel383/Receiver/README.md

  Arduino Library for reading rc reciver values

 ## Installing the Library
+### Arduino Library manager
+Open the arduino library manager and search for RC_Receiver created by Nils Lahaye and hit install
 ### Release
 Go to the [release page](https://github.com/Nilon123456789/Receiver/releases) to get the latest satable release.
 Then download the source.zip